Deciding Which Transport Case or Packaging

 They also offer exceptional resistance to crushing too – in fact, it is possible to drive over many of the cases with a car / van and for them not break.

 Most have usually been subjected to large numbers of military standard tests, including drop tests, impact, puncture and bursting under pressure.

 However, a significant point to consider here is that whilst the exterior case is important, the inclusion of foam inserts is equally as critical.

 These will not only prevent the items moving about within the case but will also provide cushioning against the various forces and impacts that the protective case may be subjected to.

-Weight limitations (e.g. international freight)
+Allowing for weight limitations (e.g. international freight)

 An area where the moulded waterproof cases have limitations is that of international shipping (particularly by air freight).